 Irish banks, such as AIB, Bank of Ireland, Ulster Bank, and Permanent TSB can be connected to Xero.
-You can also connect payment services such as PayPal, Stripe and GoCardless and log into your Xero account each day to view receipts and payments.
+You can also connect payment services such as PayPal and Stripe and log into your Xero account each day to view receipts and payments.

 You’ll need your Account Name, Account Type, Account Number and Currency to connect your bank with Xero.
 Then your bank will appear on your dashboard for quick and easy reporting and reconciliations.
 When you’re setting up for the first time, it can take up to 24 hours for your bank to fully sync with Xero.

 If you rather not connect your bank to Xero, you can download your statements as a CSV file from your bank account and import it to Xero.